Karen Whitsett: 2025

-Controversies

-COVID-19
+Tenure

 Whitsett reported she was diagnosed with COVID-19 on April 6, 2020.
 At the same time, Whitsett credited President Donald Trump and his personal support of hydroxychloroquine and azithromycin treatments with saving her life, stating, "If President Trump had not talked about this, it would not be something that's accessible for anyone to be able to get that right now, it would not even be possible."

 In May 2020, Whitsett announced she would sue Governor of Michigan Gretchen Whitmer over a censure pertaining to COVID-19, alleging that the Governor and the 13th Congressional District Democratic Party Organization were attempting to deprive her of her right to engage in protected speech after she publicly supported President Trump.
 In June 2020, Whitsett dropped the federal lawsuit.

-Abortion

 In 2023, Whitsett was the sole Democrat in the Michigan House Health Policy Committee to vote against the Reproductive Health Act, an 11-bill package pertaining to abortion access.
 Whitsett's concerns included the use of state Medicaid funds for abortions and waiting periods between the consultation and the procedure.

-2024 walkout

-In the midst of the entire House Republican caucus boycotting the remaining days of the legislature, Whitsett walked out of the House chamber, denying House Democrats the ability to pass several remaining bills.
+In December 2024, after the entire House Republican caucus boycotted the remaining days of the legislature, Whitsett walked out of the House chamber, denying House Democrats the ability to pass several remaining bills.
 Whitsett returned to the capitol building but refused to enter the chamber.
 She cited concerns about several bills which were voted out of committee to the House floor.
 Speaker Joe Tate eventually adjourned the House to December 31, ending the ability of the chamber to pass any further legislation.

 Personal life

 Whitsett's lives with her husband, Jason, and their dog, Peace.
 They have one child.
 Whitsett and her family live in Detroit.
+She is a practicing Christian, and credited her faith as her reason for not seeking reelection in 2026.